DevVet/codeChallengeAPI/CONTRIBUTING.md

 I'm again borrowing these from [Facebook's Guidelines](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)

-- 2 spaces for indentation rather than tabs
+- 4 spaces for indentation rather than tabs
-- You can try running `npm run lint` for style unification
+- Prettier is the defacto linter for JS Projects
+- pylint is the linter used for Python Projects

 ## License